Floflos/CTF-Write-Up/DGhack2021/Instakilogram/README.md

 So we can upload file and access them but we can't upload a php file in order to have code execution on the server.
 What if there is a flaw in the download API endpoint function ?
 After some time, I managed to exploit a Path Transversal vulnerability on the download endpoint to access any file on the server.
 The vulnerability was tough to find because it needed to double-url encode the path of the file, and climb a lot of steps back in the directory tree.
-By example to get to passwd :
+For example to get to passwd :
 ```http://instakilogram.chall.malicecyber.com/download/%252e%252e%252f%252e%252e%252f%252e%252e%252f%252e%252e%252f%252e%252e%252f%252e%252e%252f%252e%252e%252f%252e%252e%252f%252e%252e%252f%252e%252e%252f%2565%2574%2563%252f%2570%2561%2573%2573%2577%2564```

 <img src="../Images/6.png" width="900" />